dstore-dbap/LumberMill/README.md

 * TcpServerThreaded, read stream from a tcp socket
 * TcpServerTwisted, same as above but using python twisted
 * RegexStringParser, parse a string using regular expressions and named capturing groups
+* CSVParser, parse a char separated string
+* JsonParser, parse a json formatted string
-* AddTimeStamp, adds a timestamp field
+* AddDateTime, adds a timestamp field
 * AddGeoInfo, adds geo info fields
+* ModifyFields, some methods to change extracted fields, e.g. delete, replace, castToInteger etc.
 * DevNullSink, discards all data that it receives
 * StdOutHandler, prints all received data to standard out
 * ElasticSearchStorageHandler, stores data entries in an elasticsearch index